afontaine/ECE421/sparse_matrix/Questions.md

     Firstly an array of arrays can be provided and the size and non-zero elements will be pulled from that.
 Secondly size can be provided and then a code block that returns the value for element (i, j).
-Finally there are several other helper methods to assist in building common matrixes, like the identity matrix of size n or a scalar matrix of size n and value x.
+Finally there are several other helper methods to assist in building common matrices, like the identity matrix of size n or a scalar matrix of size n and value x.

 14. What are the important quality characteristics of a sparse matrix package?